 Wimbledon will no longer provide different coloured towels to men and women players after officials decided to scrap one of the last bastions of genderism.

 Traditionally men were given two “championship” green and purple towels, while women received two “seasonal” ones, which in 2019 were pink and turquoise.
-But this year, for the first time, players are receiving one of each when they step on court.
+But this year, for the first time, players are receiving one of each when they step on the court.

 A Wimbledon source said that this was one of the last male/female distinctions to go, having committed to equal pay in 2007 and equal tweets about male and female players a few years ago, and said the move was down to “progress” and a sense that the players no longer had a preference for either colour.